DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 -  I could use SHAP values for evaluation in my paper (as well as some nice plots)
 -  Generate graphs for split (and discuss why I used stratified shuffle): https://scikit-learn.org/stable/auto_examples/model_selection/plot_cv_indices.html#sphx-glr-auto-examples-model-selection-plot-cv-indices-py
 - Use cross-evaluation (edit multilabel_split)
+- Multi-label nature of your task: Ensure your evaluation metrics and loss function are appropriate for multi-label classification.
+- Graph data: Emphasize the use of GNNs to handle the non-linear structure of glycans.
+- GLM embeddings: Clearly explain how you obtained and integrated these.
+- Frame the results around the multi-task comparison: Show how GLM infusion performs across different types of glycan prediction problems.
+- Discuss the implications of results across tasks – are some tasks more (or less) amenable to improvement via GLM embeddings, and why?
+-

 # things to improve in glycowork
 - documentation for using pretrained models